-You want to teach your children good money habits, and them develop good practices that will allow them to succeed financially.
+You want to teach your children good money habits and help them develop good practices that will allow them to succeed financially.
 In many cases, this is about more than just teaching budgeting 101 and how to avoid credit card debt.
 Many of us also want to help our children learn the ins and outs of investing.

 Buying Stocks for Your Kids

 If you want to teach your children about investing, it can be a good idea to buy stocks for them.
 Minors can’t buy stocks, so you will have to do it on their behalf.
-You have two options when it comes opening an account for your children:
+You have two options when it comes to opening an account for your children:

 - Guardian Account: You retain ownership of the account, and gains are taxed at your rate.